George H. Throop: Bertie

 Irving's letter, coupled with a handful of other favorable notices, inspired Throop to try his hand at a second work of fiction.
 This was the novel Bertie: or, Life in the Old Field.
 A Humorous Novel, which was published in 1851, again in Philadelphia and again by A. Hart; Irving's letter was presented as a preface to the book in the first edition.

 The narrator of the novel is the same "Gregory Seaworthy" introduced in Nag's Head, but his history has been changed to make him the nephew of John Smallwood, an actual planter in the county.
 Other members of the Smallwood family are based on the Capeharts, with whom he had worked; the family home, "Cypress Shore", is almost certainly based on Scotch Hall.
 The plot of the novel concerns six couples and their various romantic adventures, but large swaths of the work are given over to descriptions of antebellum plantation society in the state and other bits of local color, such as holiday festivals and another summer trip to the sea.
 Cypress Shore is described in detail, as are neighboring estates, and much time is spent discussing their agricultural operations and products.

 Much of the romantic action of the book is centered on "Professor" Funnyford Matters, a "Practical Hydrologist" from the North who builds cisterns for drinking water on local plantations.
 Matters is a typical "Yankee" caricature, full of negative assumptions about the South and frequently claiming that the north is superior.
 He also weighs in on slavery, stating that Northern claims about its injustice are exaggerations and claiming further that southern masters are too tolerant; he also observes that the sternest of plantation overseers are actually Northerners.

 Bertie received a number of favorable notices; a reviewer for Godey's Lady's Book called it "one of the best American novels of the day".
 Even so, the work soon disappeared almost completely in the North.
 In North Carolina, it received almost no notice at all, even upon first publication.

 Lynde Weiss

 Throop's third and last novel, Lynde Weiss: An Autobiography, was brought out under his own name in Philadelphia by Lippincott, Grambo and Company in 1852.
 It contains no references to North Carolina.

+Death

+He died on March 2, 1896, in the village of Bloomery, Hampshire County, West Virginia.